Loading...

 Parameters

-Returns a tf::Future that holds the result of the execution
+a std::future that will hold the result of the execution

 This member function is thread-safe.